-Please be advised that lenders require a lot of documentation and like a paper trail so I recommend that you retain copies of any documents related to the inheritance disbursement including any copies of the will, trust and other legal documents or letters addressed to you.
-This is very important if you are using part of the inheritance money for your down payment as lenders want to verify the source of funds, especially if your prior bank account balance was relatively small.
-Lenders want to make sure that the funds you use for your down payment come from a legitimate source and are not a loan that you need to repay.
-We explain the down payment required for a mortgage on FREEandCLEAR.
+Please be advised that lenders require a lot of documentation and like a paper trail so I recommend that you retain any documents related to the inheritance disbursement including copies of the will, trust, letters or other legal documents addressed to you.
+This is important if you are using part of the inheritance money for your down payment as lenders want to verify the source of funds, especially if your prior bank account balance was relatively small.

-If you decide to use the inheritance money to pay down or pay off any loans such as credit cards or student loans, you should also retain hard copies of your loan and debt statements that show a reduced or zero balance after they have been paid down or off.
-Additionally, you should keep proof of any payments you make such as a receipt or online statement to verify the loan payments you make.
-This documentation is important because it may take one-to-two months for the revised account balances to appear on your credit report.
+Additionally, if you decide to use the inheritance funds to pay down or off any debts such as credit cards or student, personal or car loans, you should retain copies of your account statements that show the reduced or zero balance.
+You should also provide the lender proof of any payments you make such as receipts or online statements.
+This documentation is important because it may take multiple months for your credit report to show revised account balances and you may not want to wait.

-The documentation requirements for a down payment vary by lender and are particularly strict if you are using an inheritance or gift for your down payment.
-We recommend that you contact multiple lenders to understand their down payment documentation guidelines so that you can be prepared to move quickly to apply for the mortgage after you receive the inheritance funds.
-You can contact the lenders below to learn more about the requirements.
+Down payment guidelines vary by lender and are particularly strict if you use an inheritance or a gift.
+We recommend that you contact multiple lenders in the table below to understand their documentation requirements so that you can be prepared to apply for the mortgage after you receive your inheritance funds.
+Comparing lenders also enables you to find the best loan terms.